bbids/todo-CLI/Documentation.md

         tasks: []
     }

-# .config.json
+## .config.json
+Right now it is created at the current working directory.

-To be accessable via config command in the future.
+To be accessable also via config command in the future.

 ## Create
     - automatically sets the current To-Do in config file to the new To-Do